Proxying cross-domain requests using Symfony 2

 curl_setopt($ch, CURLOPT_FOLLOWLOCATION, true);

-I strongly suggest reading the PHP manual to get familiar with the curl configuration: http://php.net/manual/en/function.curl-setopt.php
+I strongly recommend reading the PHP manual on curl_setopt to get familiar with the available cURL configuration options.

-You have enough data to send a request to the remote server.
-After executing the curl handle, the response from the remote server is stored in $response variable.
+At this point, you have all the necessary data to send a request to the remote server.
+After executing the cURL handle, the response from the remote server will be stored in the $response variable.

 $response = curl_exec($ch);